 In this article, we highlight the current warnings being issued and what effect those alerts are having on the local and global economy.
 More importantly, we discuss what you need to do to ensure your family’s safety!

 These are some of the things you can expect to experience in the months to come as a result of Covid-19:

 - STORES BEING STRIPPED OF SUPPLIES

 Just like with any emerging disaster, people have rushed to their local markets and stores to buy as many supplies as possible.
 The peak in news coverage has prompted anxious civilians to prepare for the virus as it seems to be getting worse.

-Emergency preparedness companies (including us!) have experienced a spike in orders over the last month.
-Manufacturers are working tirelessly to produce all orders received, but the demand has caused a significant delay in shipping.
-In our case specifically, we’re estimating between 35 and 50 business days for shipping.
+Emergency preparedness companies (including us!) have experienced a spike in orders over the last year.
+Manufacturers are working tirelessly to produce all orders received, but the demand has caused delays in shipping.
 This means that ordering as soon as possible is vital because we ship on a first-come-first-served basis.
 The sooner you place your order, the sooner you will receive it.

 The demand for non-perishable food items, cleaning and sanitizing products, and medication has been insane.
 For this reason, you can expect to see empty shelves and, in certain places, ration limits on how much you’re able to purchase at any given time.
 Shortages are occurring in stores all over the world.
 You can see some pictures here.

 Some countries, like Chile, have mandated country-wide lockdowns due to the increasing number of Covid-19 cases, even though many people have been vaccinated.

 Travelers are likely to be asked or mandated to quarantine for a minimum incubation period of 14 days upon their arrival.